medusajs/medusa/docs/content/development/cache/create.md

   constructor(
     {
       // inject services through dependency injection
-      // for example the Redis Cache module injects
+      // for example you can access the logger logger,
-      // redis connection
-      cacheRedisConnection,
     },
     options: MemcachedCacheModuleOptions
   ) {